-- has the effect of unreasonably interfering with, denying, or limiting employment opportunities or the ability to participate in or benefit from the College's educational, social, and/or community programs, or - is based on power differentials (quid pro quo), the creation of a hostile environment, or retaliation.
+- Such conduct has the purpose or effect of unreasonably interfering with an individual's academic or work performance or creating an intimidating, hostile, or offensive environment for that individual's employment, education, or participation in a College activity; or social, and/or community programs, or - Is based on power differentials (quid pro quo), the creation of a hostile environment, or retaliation.

-Some examples of possible sexual harassment include:

-- A professor insists that a student have sex with him/her in exchange for a good grade.
-This is harassment regardless of whether the student complies with the request. - A student repeatedly sends sexually oriented jokes on an e-mail list the student created, even when asked to stop, causing one recipient to avoid the sender on campus and stop attending a class in which they are both registered. - Two supervisors frequently rate several employees' bodies and sex appeal, commenting suggestively about their clothing and appearance.
+- Some examples of possible sexual harassment include: - A professor insists that a student have sex with him/her in exchange for a good grade.
+This is harassment regardless of whether the student complies with the request. - A student repeatedly sends sexually oriented jokes on an e-mail list that he/she created, even when asked to stop, causing one recipient to avoid the sender on campus and stop attending a class in which they are both registered. - Two supervisors frequently rate several employees' bodies and sex appeal, commenting suggestively about their clothing and appearance.